TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- What do we do if we start recording when some commands can still be redone?
-	- Well we could simply move the current history to backup for free...
-		- ...instantiate new history without having to clone anything at all...
-		- and we dont even have to use force sets now
-		- plus we have a clean view in the history gui without further ado
-		- what about the first revision?
-	- Do we save entire history?
-		- that might be really some pain

 - Check for crashes when we have some audiovisuals but we suddenly switch to an empty workspace

 - Make snapshot frequency configurable